 Status after loss of exemption for lobbying or political activities.
-As explained earlier, an organization can lose its tax-exempt status under section 501(c)(3) of the Code because of lobbying activities or participation or intervention in a political campaign on behalf of or in opposition to a candidate for public office.
-If this happens to an organization, it cannot later qualify for exemption under section 501(c)(4) of the Code.
+As explained earlier, an organization can lose its tax-exempt status under section 501(c)(3) because of lobbying activities or participation or intervention in a political campaign on behalf of or in opposition to a candidate for public office.
+If this happens to an organization, it cannot later qualify for exemption under section 501(c)(4).